brohitbrose/linkedin-games/README.md

 Note: these unit tests are currently NOT automatically run as part of the `node build.js` step.

 - `npm test` for every unit test except for one.

-- `npm run test:slow` performs an involved test that validates the strategic Tango solver against a brute-force solver; both are supplied every possible line state (including invalid ones), of which there are $`3^{27}`$.
+- `npm run test:slow` performs an involved test that validates the strategic Tango solver against a brute-force solver.
+Both are supplied every possible line state (including invalid ones), of which there are $`3^{11}`$--three possible markings for each of the 6 cells (including "empty"), three possible signages for each of the 5 spaces between consecutive cells (including "none").

 A CI/CD pipeline should run both.
 A developer can get away with just the former unless they're making significant changes to `src/main/js/tango/line.js`.

 ## From-Source Browser Installation Instructions

+`node build.js` must be run at least once before you can follow the next steps.

 ### Firefox